-- Develop meeting places for evacuation or gathering locations in emergency situations city by city - Names and numbers of other important contacts, International SOS, URM, International Health insurance, Transportation, Incountry contacts, etc. - Names and phone numbers of campus departments and dispatch and an afterhours Sponsoring Department and International Education contact - Names and phone numbers of participant emergency contacts - Prepare first aid kit and emergency kit with provisions, e.g. flashlight, batteries, blankets, water, bandages, energy bars, etc. - Implement security measures for participants, personal property and university-owned or leased property.
+- Names and phone numbers of emergency personnel (police, fire, ambulance, nearby urgent care and hospital) - Names and numbers of other important contacts, International SOS, URM, International Health insurance, Transportation, Incountry contacts, etc. - Names and phone numbers of participant emergency contacts - Prepare first aid kit and emergency kit with provisions, e.g. flashlight, batteries, blankets, water, bandages, energy bars, etc. - Implement security measures for participants, personal property and university-owned or leased property.
 Personal property (not university-owned) is the owners' responsibility. - Provide and discuss with group leaders, coordinators, departmental contact, approving authority, and other key persons an up-to-date copy of the written plan for the travel. - Determine cell phone coverage for areas prior to travel.
-Special satellite phones may be an option for remote areas. - Participants should be involved in emergency planning to address their needs for appropriate assistance during a medical emergency as well as insure their familiarity with the plan. - Advise participants of potential issues that could arise from injury/illness situations so that they can properly plan for their specific needs (e.g. accessibility, allergies, medical insurance, medication, etc.). - Review language issues as they may apply to emergency situations. - □ Retain documentation of the international travel including orientation materials, contracts and waivers in accordance with APS 2006 Retention of University Records Policy.
+Special satellite phones may be an option for remote areas. - Participants should be involved in emergency planning to address their needs for appropriate assistance during a medical emergency as well as insure their familiarity with the plan. - Advise participants of potential issues that could arise from injury/illness situations so that they can properly plan for their specific needs (e.g. accessibility, allergies, medical insurance, medication, etc.). - Review language issues as they may apply to emergency situations. - Retain documentation of the international travel including orientation materials, contracts and waivers in accordance with APS 2006 - Retention of University Records Policy.